runxiyu/ibpc/lang.md

   -- SPDX-License-Identifier: AGPL-3.0-or-later
   -->

-The language we use is a variant of the [Donkey project](https://github.com/linxuanm/donkey)'s, which, in turn, is a well-defined subset of IB Pseudocode.
+The language we use is a variant of [Donkey](https://github.com/linxuanm/donkey)'s, which, in turn, is a well-defined subset of IB Pseudocode.

 ## General information